Component Ablation for Efficient Hybrid Language Model Architectures: Performance, Resilience, and Compression Implications: Related Work

-\paragraph{Component analysis in LLMs.} Mechanistic interpretability has studied how individual components contribute to model behavior.
-Work on circuit discovery~\cite{elhage2021mathematical,olsson2022context} has mapped specific attention heads to algorithmic functions.
-However, these studies focus on Transformer architectures exclusively.
-For hybrid models, Benfeghoul et al.~\cite{benfeghoul2025untangling} identified that post-training linearized hybrids inadvertently bypass their linear component, relying almost entirely on sliding-window attention.
+\paragraph{Component analysis and ablation methodology} Ablation has a long history as a diagnostic method for neural networks~\cite{meyes2019ablation}.
+In language models, mechanistic interpretability has studied how individual components contribute to model behavior, including work on attention circuits~\cite{elhage2021mathematical,olsson2022context}.
+Those studies focus mainly on Transformer architectures.
+For hybrid models, Benfeghoul et al.~\cite{benfeghoul2025untangling} identified that some post-training linearized hybrids inadvertently bypass their linear component, relying primarily on sliding-window attention.
 Our work differs by studying \textit{natively trained} hybrids rather than post-hoc conversions.
 Haller et al.~\cite{haller2025matters} studied what factors matter in linearizing language models, providing background on why gated delta-rule variants behave differently from additive linearized models.

-\paragraph{Ablation methodology.} Component ablation has a long history in neural network analysis~\cite{meyes2019ablation}.
-Zeroing out activations, as we do for Falcon's parallel components, is the standard approach for functional ablation.
-For Qwen's sequential architecture, we skip entire layers (setting the output to the input), which corresponds to identity residual connections.
-Both approaches measure functional dependence rather than optimal performance without the component, which would require retraining.
+\paragraph{Compression, robustness, and deployment motivation} Hybrid models are often motivated by efficient inference, memory reduction, and long-context deployment.
+For such settings, aggregate benchmark scores are insufficient: a compressed or partially degraded model may retain similar average accuracy while relying on different components or suffering sharply on likelihood metrics.
+Component ablation therefore provides a practical tool for identifying which mechanisms are risky to prune, which layers require higher fidelity, and whether a hybrid architecture degrades more gracefully under structural perturbation.
+This connects the present study to architecture-level performance analysis and robust deployment of efficient neural models.

 \FloatBarrier